What is the Welcome Here Project?

 - They actively promote a prejudice and discrimination free space

-All registered Welcoming Places should have visibility within their community either on the street or online, in order to be able to increase awareness and understanding of LGBTIQ diversity and to be able to contribute to the creation of welcoming, diverse and inclusive spaces throughout communities in NSW.
+All registered Welcoming Places should have visibility within their community either on the street or online, in order to be able to increase awareness and understanding of LGBTIQ diversity and to be able to contribute to the creation of welcoming, diverse and inclusive spaces throughout communities in Australia.
 Registered Welcoming Places are businesses/organisations small to medium in size, or an individual franchisee (i.e. not a large corporation).

 For those health and community organisations, we recognise the unique work you do with LGBTIQ people and the desire to provide a welcoming service.
 We will be developing program offerings that reflect the work you do and needs of LGBTIQ people in identifying and accessing your services as a welcoming place.
 This will be done over time and in consultation.